 B. Site Access Authorization

-The Site Access List spreadsheet provides the name, NRC badge number (or other recognized Federal Government Agency badge number),to NRC licensed facilities.
+The Site Access List spreadsheet provides the name, NRC badge number (or other recognized Federal Government Agency badge number), authorized clearance level, and training expiration date for all NRC employees, contractors and NRC support personnel that have been certified for access to NRC licensed facilities.
+Distribution of the list is restricted to individuals with a need-to-know such as licensee site access points of contact and NRC staff that maintain the list.

-are the contact points for all site access authorizations.
-The coordinator or designee provides all reactor, independent spent fuel installations, and fuel cycle facility licensees with read only access to the Site Access List (spreadsheet) via In addition, NRC staff, as appropriate, may have readonly access to the spreadsheet.
+Office Site Access Coordinators are the contact points for all site access authorizations.
+The coordinator or designee provides all reactor, independent spent fuel installations, and fuel cycle facility licensees with read only access to the Site Access List (spreadsheet) via the Box software program or other OCIO approved software program that is designed to share the list with the licensee site access points of contact.

+In addition, NRC staff, as appropriate, may have read-only access to the spreadsheet.

-NRC staff, contractors who require unescorted access to nuclear facilities are responsible for ensuring their NRC site access training is maintained current.
+NRC staff, contractors, and other NRC support personnel who require unescorted access to nuclear facilities, are responsible for ensuring their NRC site access training is maintained current.
 Staff should notify their respective Regional Office Site Access Coordinator or Headquarters Site Access Coordinator when refresher training is complete or when site access is no longer required.
 Individuals who fail to complete their training by the expiration date will be deleted from the spreadsheet until completion of training.

-Office Site Access Coordinators will email their respective licensee site access points of contact alert them of any immediate updates to the spreadsheet (e.g., the removal of an individual’s name due to an adverse action, the addition of an individual’s name that recently completed site access authorization training, etc.).
-The email will state that the individual’s name was removed from or added to the site access authorization list the effective date of the change.
-Red strike through text denote the removal of an individual’s name.
-Any additions to the ite ccess ist will be highlighted in yellow.
+Office Site Access Coordinators will email their respective licensee site access points of contact to alert them of any immediate updates to the spreadsheet (e.g., the removal of an individual’s name due to an adverse action, the addition of an individual’s name that recently completed site access authorization training, etc.).
+The email will state that the individual’s name was removed from or added to the site access authorization list and the effective date of the change.
+Red strike through text will denote the removal of an individual’s name.
+Any additions to the Site Access List will be highlighted in yellow.

 NRC representatives shall adhere to 10 CFR 50.70 and the licensee’s access requirements.
-Inspectors and others will present official identification ( NRC’s HSPD-12 PIV Card or similar Federal Government CAC card) and be processed into the facility.
+Inspectors and others will present official identification (e.g., NRC’s HSPD-12 PIV Card or similar Federal Government CAC card) and be processed into the facility.
 NRC representatives shall attend any orientation training required by licensee procedures.

-If an NRC representative visits a site but is not included on the Site Access List for unescorted access because training is not current, required to complete any general employee training which the licensee require an escort
+If an NRC representative visits a site but is not included on the Site Access List for unescorted access because their training is not current, they are required to complete any general employee training which the licensee requires, and they will require an escort to enter the Licensee’s protected or vital areas until such training is satisfactorily completed.

 When NRC personnel move from one NRC office to another, the Office Site Access Coordinators of the losing organization will notify the Office Site Access Coordinators of the gaining organization.
 Office Site Access Coordinators will coordinate the update of the Site Access List to ensure that the transferee is reflected under the correct organizational tab of the spreadsheet.

-Each Headquarters and Regional Office Site Access Coordinator will annually validate the NRC personnel for their office or region have completed site access refresher training prior to completion due date.
-Any personnel who have not completed site access refresher training will be removed from the Site Access List and th and their immediate supervisor will be notified of the change.
+Each Headquarters and Regional Office Site Access Coordinator will annually validate that the NRC personnel for their office or region have completed site access refresher training prior to completion due date.
+Any personnel who have not completed site access refresher training will be removed from the Site Access List and that individual and their immediate supervisor will be notified of the change.

 Attachment 2: Revision History for IMC 1240